I write a lot about Kubernetes. I run it daily. I genuinely like it.

 When: Need multiple nodes, but Kubernetes is too complex.

-Docker Swarm is Kubernetes’ forgotten sibling.
-Simpler, fewer features, but often enough.
+Docker Swarm is the forgotten sibling.
+Simpler, fewer features, and often more than enough.

 # Init swarm